-Most schools have extensive athletic facilities.
+6. Most schools have extensive athletic facilities.

 Many schools offer equestrian programs.
 An equestrian program takes significant amounts of money to operate.
 But it is one of the features which set boarding schools apart from day schools, public and private.
 Most schools with equestrian programs offer the opportunity for your child to board her horse too.
-While English style riding tends to dominate the sport, Western riding programs can be found at several schools.
-Lest anybody criticize riding as an elitist sport, just remember that horses have been a part of American culture and history since the beginning of civilization on this continent.
+While English-style riding tends to dominate the sport, Western riding programs can be found at several schools.
+Lest anybody criticizes riding as an elitist sport, just remember that horses have been a part of American culture and history since the beginning of civilization on this continent.

-Boarding schools offer a family atmosphere.
+7. Boarding schools offer a family atmosphere.

-Boarding schools offer 24/7 supervision.
+8. Boarding schools offer 24/7 supervision.

 Safety is a prime concern of every boarding school.
 That's because your child is at school 24/7.
 Schools operate legally in loco parentis or in your place as the students' parents.
 As a result, schools make it their business to know where your child is at all times.
 If that sounds slightly like a stifling, prison atmosphere, it isn't at all.
 It merely means that she cannot disappear for hours at a time without somebody knowing where she is or what she is doing.
 Will teens get into mischief and push the limits at a boarding school?
-Of course they will.
+Of course, they will.
 But they also understand that there are consequences for unacceptable behavior.
 That is all part of the contract you sign with the school.
 A code of conduct is what holds a school community together and allows it to function smoothly and for the benefit of all community members.

-Boarding schools offer sports/academics/extracurriculars in one convenient package.
+9. Boarding schools offer sports/academics/extracurriculars in one convenient package.

 Any parent who has had to drive a child around town to all the various sports and extracurricular activities she wants to be involved with understands the advantage a residential school offers.
 Everything is self-contained and in one place.
 Best of all, a busy professional parent doesn't have to worry about being a taxi service 6 days a week driving her children all over town.

-American boarding schools welcome international students.
+10. American boarding schools welcome international students.

 The standard of education is high.
 The opportunity to learn English as a second language and to immerse oneself in American culture is a huge draw for many overseas families.
 American boarding schools also appeal because they provide a solid academic preparation for college and university work.
 While the United Kingdom has more boarding schools, most American boarding schools

 Questions?
-Contact us on Twitter. @boardingschoolreview
+Contact us on Facebook. @boardingschoolreview